tufangorel/performance_tips/README.md

 **-** Do not use VERBOSE, DEBUG, INFO levels for production environment.

-**-** Do not use System.out for logging to the console instead select a logging framework with a log level feature.
+**-** Do not use System.out for logging to the console instead select a logging framework with a customizable log level feature.

 ## Sorting